 Our platform currently enables more multiple agile teams to co-exist happily and productively.
 It’s perfectly po ssible to have teams working separately, with collaboration occurring naturally and smoothly as and when required – you just need to have the right set-up.
 You need the right culture as well as technology for this, of course; one way is to treat the platform as a club.
 Government is now open to this approach.

 Myth: Progress is slow within Government.

 Again, rapid embrace of modern approaches makes progress much swifter than it used to be.
-Our teams now make 40-50 releases on the platform each week – that’s compared to just one or two major releases a year before the switch to our microservice architecture.
+Our teams now make dozens of releases on the platform each week – that’s compared to just a few major releases a year before the switch to our microservice architecture.